awesome-panel/awesome-panel/src/pages/issues.md

 By listing them here I hope to give you an impression of the current issues and rough edges of developing a multipage application in Panel.
 I also hope they well get attention by the community (including me) and be solved to lower the friction of create awesome analytical apps in Panel.

+## The Bokeh Layout Engine is not your friend

+- The Bokeh layout engine works against you.
+Things do not work or render as expected.
+- Panel/ Bokeh applications are especially slow in Chrome.
+See [Bokeh Issue 9515](https://github.com/bokeh/bokeh/issues/9515)

 ## Community and Documentation is difficult to use

 See GitHub issues